 The Aurora Class

-Through nearly a century at sea, Höegh Autoliners has been a beacon of innovation, leading the maritime transportation sector into the future.
+Höegh Autoliners has been a beacon of innovation for nearly a century at sea, leading the maritime transportation sector into the future.

 Our Aurora Class may be our most significant innovation yet.
 One that will transform deep-sea shipping and the transportation of cars, breakbulk, and heavy machinery across oceans.